OWASP Top 10 - Broken Access Control

 OWASP Juice Shop Login

-Password: (doesn't matter, just must not be empty)
+Password: (it doesn't matter, just can't be empty)

-The peculiarity of the login is that we do not know the password of jim.
-Therefore, we have to perform the login via an SQL injection.
-This is done by adding '-- to the end of the email address.
+The special feature when registering is that we have the password from jim not knowing.
+That's why we have to do the login via SQL injection.
+This is done through the addition '‐‐ at the end of the email address.

-Explanation: The apostrophe ' terminates the string of the e-mail field in the SQL query and the two dashes -- indicate that everything following the two dashes is a comment.
-That is, the password is commented out in the query.
+Declaration: The apostrophe ' ends the string of the email field in the SQL query and the two hyphens - indicate that anything following the two hyphens is a comment.
+This means the password is commented out in the query.

-A blog post on SQL injection will follow.
+A blog post on the topic of SQL injection follows.

 OWASP Juice Shop Login

-After successful registration we call our shopping cart Your Basket.
+After successful registration we call up our shopping cart Your Basket .

-Then we search our HTTP history in Burp Suite for the shopping cart call.
-In the request, we notice that the URL includes the UserID (in the case of jim = UserID 2).
+That's what we're looking for in ours HTTP history in Burp Suite after calling the shopping cart.
+In the request you notice that in the URL the UserID (in the case of jim = UserID 2) must also be specified.

 "HTTP history" in Burp Suite

-In the GET request from the shopping cart call, we can manipulate the parameters or fields, as in the first attack.
+In the GET request By calling the shopping cart, we can manipulate the parameters or fields, as in the first attack.

-We change the 2 in the URL to a 1 (the admin's UserID) and click Forward.
-Then we stop the interception and look at the result in the browser.
+We change the URL 2 to a 1 (the admin's UserID) and click Forward.
+We then stop the interception and look at the result in the browser.

 Our shopping cart is now different.
-And again there is a Broken Access Control .
+And again there is one Broken Access Control .

 Broken Access Control